 Prosecutors at trial detailed a scheme whereby Melgen would charge Medicare for unneeded diagnostics tests and bill vast sums for treatments based on false diagnoses.
 The doctor’s office purportedly billed Medicare for bilateral exams on patients who only had one eye.

-At appellate arguments Friday in Miami, however, Melgen’s attorney Kirk Ogrosky took aim at the failure by the government to use a statistician at trial when using comparisons to show that Melgen was billing exponentially more than his peers.
+At appellate arguments Friday in Miami, Melgen’s attorney Kirk Ogrosky took aim at the alleged failure by the government to use a statistician at trial when comparing Melgen’s billing pattern to that of his peers.

 Though U.S. District Judge Kenneth Marra had initially refused to admit the billing comparisons at trial, citing a federal rule governing expert testimony, he later decided to accept the billing comparisons as content-based evidence.